chingu-voyages/soloproject-tier2-chingu-trivia/README.md

 *Functionality*

-- [ ] The quiz should span at least 10 questions.
-Feel free to add more if you would like.
+- [ ] The quiz should span all questions in the question api (see below for api information)
 - [ ] The page should not reload!
-Hardcode all of your questions/choices in your JS file and use DOM manipulation to insert text as you go
-- [ ] An array of questions/choices can be found in the `assets` folder of this repo *(filename is 'quizQuestions.js')*; feel free to copy/paste the array in your JS file
+- [ ] Questions are received from the api at the following address: *https://johnmeade-webdev.github.io/chingu_quiz_api/trial.json*
+- [ ] The api is static and does not take in parameters or require a key, simply make your fetch to the above address

 *Upon Load:*